-Call (213) 740-7711 and ask to speak to the facilitator of the group you are interested in joining.
+If you are interested in participating in one of our groups, please call (213) 740-7711 and to speak to the facilitator of the group you are interested in joining.
 The facilitator will set up an appointment with you for a pre-group appointment.
 This is a 30-minute meeting where you will learn more about the group and decide with the facilitators if it is the best “fit” for you.

-If you are not sure what group you might be interested in, call and ask to speak with Dr. Broderick Leaks, the group therapy coordinator.
-He may be able to help you figure out which group best fits your needs.
+If you are not sure what group you might be interested in, call and ask to speak with Dr. Michelle Dexter, the group therapy coordinator.
+She may be able to help you figure out which group best fits your needs.

 The Effective Living Group is a group for students who feel that it is difficult to manage intense emotions.
 It is meant to teach a variety of skills adapted from DBT to assist individuals who struggle with emotional and interpersonal issues.
 Learning modules include Regulating Emotions, Tolerating Distress, Increasing Mindfulness, and Improving Relationships.
 Each week the group will review old material, teach new material, and assign practice exercises.
 Group members will interact with each other and help each other learn and grow during this process.